Asmik Grigorian: Life and career

 Asmik commenced the 2022/23 season with a continuation of her album recital tour with pianist Lukas Geniusas.
 She returned to two of her signature title-roles this season, firstly, in Rusalka at the Dvořák Prague festival and then at the Royal Opera House and secondly, in Jenůfa at the Wiener Staatsoper.
-Grigorian later appeared in the title-role of Tchaikovsky's The Enchantress and Puccini’s Manon Lescaut at Oper Frankfurt.
+Grigorian later appeared in the title-role of The Enchantress and as Manon Lescaut at Oper Frankfurt.
 She also made her Japanese debut as the title-role in Salome with the Tokyo Symphony Orchestra.
+To end her season, Grigorian returned to the Salzburger Festspiele where she made her role debut as Lady Macbeth in Verdi's Macbeth.

+Her 2023/24 season began with Madama Butterfly in which she made her house debut at Arena di Verona..
+In December 2023, she made her debut in Turandot at the Wiener Staatsoper next to Jonas Kaufmann in a new staging by Claus Guth.
+On May 11, 2024, she sang Cio-Cio San in Madama Butterfly on her first Metropolitan Opera Live in HD transmission.

 Grigorian is the official ambassador for the Rimantas Kaukenas Charity.

 Family

 Asmik Grigorian is the daughter of the Armenian tenor Gegham Grigoryan (1951–2016) and the Lithuanian soprano Irena Milkevičiūtė (b.
 1947), LMTA professor.
+Her parents performed the leads in Madama Butterfly together at the Metropolitan Opera while Milkevičiūtė was pregnant with Asmik.

+Grigorian is married to operatic director Vasily Barkhatov.
 She has two children, one son and one daughter.

-Grigorian also has three brothers, Tigran, Irvidas Čeesaitis and Vartan Grigorian, who is a conductor.
+Grigorian also has three brothers, Irvidas Česaitis, Vartan Grigorian, who is a conductor, and Tigran Grigorian.